Houston vs Auburn Players to Watch - Second Round

 Auburn Players to Watch

-Broome is averaging team highs in points (14.2 per game) and rebounds (8.5).
-And he is contributing 1.3 assists, making 52.8% of his shots from the floor.

-Wendell Green Jr. is No. 1 on the Tigers in assists (4.1 per game), and puts up 13.9 points and 3.3 rebounds.
-He also puts up 1.8 steals and 0 blocked shots.
+Wendell Green Jr. paces the Tigers in assists (4.1 per game), and averages 13.9 points and 3.3 rebounds.
+He also delivers 1.8 steals and 0 blocked shots.

-Jaylin Williams gets the Tigers 11.1 points, 4.8 rebounds and 2.3 assists per contest.
-He also averages 1.1 steals and 0.8 blocked shots.

-The Tigers get 10.1 points, 4.8 rebounds and 1.5 assists per game from Allen Flanigan.
+The Tigers receive 11.1 points, 4.8 rebounds and 2.3 assists per game from Jaylin Williams.

 Houston Top Performers (Last 10 Games)